 - Certain distributions you receive from an employer sponsored qualified retirement plan (for example a 403(b), 401(k) or governmental 457(b) plan) that are eligible to be rolled over to an IRA or qualified plan ("Eligible Rollover Distributions", or ERDs; see "Special Tax Notice" for more information) are subject to 20% mandatory FIT default rate on the taxable portion of the distribution.
 You cannot request withholding at a rate less than 20% for an ERD.
 To request a rate higher than 20% attach a completed IRS Form W-4R.
-If a W-4R is not submitted with this request, 20% FIT will be withheld. - Distributions from unfunded deferred compensation plans (including 457(b) plans of private tax exempt employers), where consistent with your employer's plans, are subject to wage bracket withholding.
+If a W-4R is not submitted with this request, 20% FIT will be withheld. - Distributions from For-Profit 457 plans, where consistent with your employer's plan, are subject to wage bracket withholding.
 Attach a completed IRS Form W-4.
-If a W-4 is not provided with this request, wage bracket withholding based on Single and 0 Exemptions will be applied.
-Wage bracket withholding does not apply to beneficiary accounts. - · 30% FIT (may be less depending on country of domicile and any applicable ratified income tax treaty) will be withheld on payments to an address outside the United States.
+If a W-4 is not provided with this request, wage bracket withholding based on Married and 3 Exemptions will be applied.
+Wage bracket withholding does not apply to beneficiary accounts. - 30% FIT (may be less depending on country of domicile and any applicable ratified income tax treaty) will be withheld on payments to an address outside the United States.
 If you qualify for reduced withholding, submit an IRS Form W-8BEN. - All other distributions generally are subject to a 10% FIT default rate on the taxable portion.
 To request a different rate or to request no federal tax withholding attach a completed IRS Form W-4R.
 If a W-4R is not provided with this request, 10% FIT will be withheld.